shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Well, you know, the party is probably in the other rooms, and they can probably hear everything we’re saying.
 I don’t want them to know… what we’re up to, you know?”

 Reesu nodded.
-“I see.”
+“Hmmm, hmm.
+I see.”

-“So how about we wait until after this mission is over, then we again talk about it then.”
+“So how about we wait until after this mission is over, then we can talk about it then.”
 Gra set Reesu on the ground.

 “Or!”
 Reesu lit up.
 “We can run away, to someplace where the party can’t find us, and then do it!”